fusion809/NixOS-configs/README.md

 # My NixOS configuration files
-These are configuration files for NixOS unstable. `setup.sh` should install NixOS unstable using my configs.
+These are configuration files for NixOS unstable. `./setup.sh /path/to/disk` should install NixOS unstable to `/path/to/disk` using my configs.
+It is only really suited to a VirtualBox machine using BIOS, however.